learning-zone/java-basics/multithreading-questions.md

 * Threads are blocked infinitely because a thread takes long time to execute some synchronized code (e.g. heavy I/O operations or infinite loop).

-* A thread doesn’t get CPU’s time for execution because it has low priority as compared to other threads which have higher priority.
+* A thread doesn’t get CPU\'s time for execution because it has low priority as compared to other threads which have higher priority.

 * Threads are waiting on a resource forever but they remain waiting forever because other threads are constantly notified instead of the hungry ones.